 Herzberg’s Two Factor Model of Motivation

-Frederick Herzberg’s model of motivation is a content model of motivation which says that satisfaction and dissatisfaction in work are created by different factors.
+Frederick Herzberg’s Two Factor Theory of Motivation is a content model of motivation which says that satisfaction and dissatisfaction in work are created by different factors.

 Herzberg uses the phrase “motivating factors” to describe things that, when present, have the ability to make individuals satisfied or even happy at work.
 He also uses the phrase “hygiene factors” to describe things whose absence has the ability make individuals unsatisfied or unhappy at work.

-The core point of Herzberg’s theory is that motivating and hygiene factors are very different.
+The core point of Herzberg’s Two Factor Theory of Motivation is that motivating and hygiene factors are very different.
 Hygiene factors are essential in helping individuals to stop being dissatisfied at work.
 But crucially, no matter how great these factors are, they alone will never help an individual reach high levels of satisfaction at work.
+In different language, hygiene factors are a per-requisite for a good employee experience and for good employee engagement.

 Motivating factors are almost the opposite.
 Motivating factors are essential in helping individuals become highly satisfied at work, but their absence will never cause an individual to become extremely unsatisfied at work.